Graduate Student Handbook

 2. Any student who holds a 25% graduate appointment for autumn and spring terms is entitled to a summer fee authorization at half the full fee authorization rate.

-3. A graduate student who elects not to enroll in the summer session immediately following his or her autumn and spring terms GA appointment may not defer the use of the summer session fee authorization [GSH E.1.2].
+3. A graduate student who elects not to enroll in the summer session immediately following their autumn and spring terms GA appointment may not defer the use of the summer session fee authorization [GSH E.1.2].

 Additional information regarding the standard terms of appointment and the benefits available to GAs may be found in the Graduate School Handbook.